-[Header] [Show example of a claims notice] Assume you were attempting to register the domain name virtue.food, and received the following Claims Notice.
+[Header] Assume you were attempting to register a domain name, and received the following Claims Notice.
 Please take as much time as you need/want to read the notice.
 You will be asked a couple of questions when you are ready.
+[Show example of a claims notice]

+There are various reasons people register domain names.
+If you were presented with this notice when attempting to register a domain name for each of the scenarios below, what would you do?